 - a bunch fresh basil leaves

-- Heat the olive oil on a oven-proof pan over medium heat.
+- Heat the olive oil in an oven-proof pan over medium heat.
 Add garlic and sauté until fragrant.

-- Add cherry tomatoes and sauté for about 5 minutes, using the back of the spoon, crush a bit the tomatoes so they burst open and release their juices.
+- Add cherry tomatoes and sauté for about 5 minutes, using the back of the spoon, crush a bit the tomatoes so they burst open.

-- Low the heat and simmer for about 5 minutes stirring from time to time until the sauce thickens a bit.
-Set aside.
+- Set heat to low and simmer for about 5 minutes stirring from time to time until the sauce thickens a bit.

-- Cook gnocchi as indicated in the package.
-Meanwhile, turn on your oven broil.
+- Meanwhile, cook the gnocchi as indicated in the package.

 - Place the pan under the broil until the mozzarella on top is bubbly and lightly golden.